 Cut Back On Expenses

 When you’re out of work, you need to start prioritizing the things that you’re spending money on.
 A lot of the luxuries that you were buying when you were earning are going to have to go.
 It’ll only be temporary, and you can get spending back to normal; but the more you reduce your outgoings, the longer you can survive without an income.
 Things like TV subscriptions, expensive phone contracts, etc. are easy things to cut out of your budget right away.
 When you’re shopping for groceries, consider switching to a cheaper store and always be on the lookout for any deals and offers that will make it less expensive.
+Also, here is a great list from the website, The Traveling Parent, that lists restaurants that serve kids for free or cheap–some all the time, some on certain days of the week.
+Most of them on this list are chains.

 Be Honest With The Family